yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

 # Input improvements

-german77 has a few input changes done this month.
+german77 implemented a few input changes this month.

 First of all, when mapping and moving an analog stick, the previous implementation used to only show a blue dot representing the relative position of the analog stick.
-Now [a new green dot is added](https://github.com/yuzu-emu/yuzu/pull/6815), which represents the emulated position of the stick, considering range and dead zones values.
+[A new green dot is now present](https://github.com/yuzu-emu/yuzu/pull/6815), representing the emulated position of the stick, considering range and dead zones values.
-Useful to know if the stick actually reaches the whole input range.
+It's useful to know if the stick actually reaches the whole input range.

 {{< imgs
 	"./stick.mp4| Remember to test and set both Range and Deadzone"
   >}}

-Next, the usual [update to SDL](https://github.com/yuzu-emu/yuzu/pull/6855), which always brings some goodies, in this case:
+Next, the usual [update to SDL](https://github.com/yuzu-emu/yuzu/pull/6855), which always brings some goodies.
+In this case:

 - The ability to send effects to DualSense triggers (not implemented at the moment).
 - Better sensor data rate for Switch and PlayStation controllers.